jrdatabasetools/springboot_mvc_hr_demo/README.md

-# PL/SQL Connector Builder Example - Spring Boot MVC Demo using Oracle HR Demo Schema
+# PL/SQL Connector Builder Example - Spring Boot MVC Demo

+## Prerequisites

+Run **run_oracle.sh** from the command line of the project root to start a preconfigured database.

+- An Oracle 21c XE (Express Edition) will be downloaded as Docker image.
+- All Sql scripts in the folder **ora_db_startup** will be executed after startup.
+- About 5 GB will be downloaded and require about 12 GB in the docker registry.

+### Oracle Connection Info

+- The default password for the administration users SYS, SYSTEM and PDBADMIN are set to 'oracle'.
+- A preconfigured schema 'HR' identified by password 'hr' is created during setup.
+- Url to the schema 'HR' is 'jdbc:oracle:thin:@localhost:1521/xepdb1'

+## Master-Detail Demonstration
 This is a Master-Detail Demonstration written in Spring Boot MVC using the Oracle HR Demo Schema.

 1. The Master-View works as a search dialog for employees.
 2. The Detail-View allows editing or deleting of employees.

-## Prerequisites

-You need an Oracle Database (11g to 21c) with an Oracle HR Demo Schema containing employees and the depending tables and objects.

-## Configuration

-1. Configure the Database Setup in the Spring Boot configuration file 'application.yaml'.
-2. Configure the Database Connection for the PL/SQL Connector Builder in the Maven 'pom.xml' or via the PL/SQL Connector Builder Plugin in the Connector Setup itself.

 ## Getting Started

-mvn spring-boot:run
+Use two command shells to run both commands.

+- **run_oracle.sh** runs the preconfigured Oracle Database.
+- **mvn spring-boot:run** runs the PL/SQL Connector Builder, compiles the Spring-Boot-Application and starts the Spring-Boot-Application using the Oracle DB.